anna-zagrebelnaya/address-book/_posts/2015-06-03-address-book-prototype-created.markdown

 ---

 Now we have some skeleton of Spring+Hibernate web-application, that consists of `domain`, `dao`, `service` layers.
-There are very nice lections in russian about what are the main layers and what each of them for [here] [TPPS].
+There are very nice lections in russian about what are the main layers of nontrivial web-application and what each of them for [here] [TPPS].

 As for Spring, `mvc-dispatcher-servlet.xml` and `SpringBeans.xml` were created.

 As for Hibernate, `persistence-mysql.properties` was created and sessionFactory and datasource were registered in `SpringBeans.xml`: